space-bacon/SignSystems/Codex-of-sign-systems.md

 - **Soundtracks**: The semiotic analysis of music and sound effects in films.
 - **Visual Metaphors**: The use of imagery to convey abstract concepts and emotions.
 - **Genre Conventions**: The signs and symbols associated with different film genres.
+- **Symbolic Lighting**: The use of light and shadow to convey themes and emotions.
+- **Character Archetypes**: The semiotic analysis of recurring character types in films.
+- **Film Noir**: The visual and narrative elements of this cinematic style.
+- **Documentary Films**: The use of signs to present factual information and perspectives.
+- **Animation Techniques**: The semiotic dimensions of animated storytelling.

 ### Chapter 31: Finite Semiotics